onqtam/headjack/docs/why/5_INFORMATION.md

 Information theory could be as important as or even fundamental to matter & the laws of physics - they are tightly interwoven.
 Nature strives to remove unnecessary bits when it comes to exchange of information - and so should we.

+some people think that with LLMs we've reached the pinnacle of communication with machines with something as natural as text but that couldn't be further from the truth - we need structured data more than ever

 What if:

 - most comments were turned into reactions/votes/assertions that are unambiguous?
 There's always the option to comment on your reaction/vote/assertion to clarify it and add context.